 The teaching load for a full-time faculty member at Muhlenberg is equivalent to three courses per semester.
-Courses will normally meet at least three contract hours per week.
+Courses will normally meet at least three contact hours per week.
 Variations to this pattern will be recommended by the department chair to the Provost when the semester's schedule is prepared.
+[Approved by the Board of Trustees, May 2019]